eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_edge_cloud_tls/wan_edge_cloud_tls.rst

 The first one communicates the DDS Router with any ROS 2 node, while the second one enables to establish a communication channel with another DDS Router.

 Even so there are some differences in the second participant that are worth mentioning:

 #.
-The ``id`` of this participant is different from the previous one, ``1`` in this case.
-    This is because, as mentioned above, the ids of this type of participant must be unique in the entire DDS Router network.

-#.
 This participant sets a listening address (``listening-addresses``), rather than a connection address.
     This is because it is the participant that waits for incoming communications since it has this network address exposed and accessible from the Internet.